Sequential decision-making#

 Suppose we wish to find the lowest-cost path through the graph shown below.
 Each node represents a state of some system, and each edge represents an action we can take in a given state to transition to another state.
 Each edge is labeled with the cost of traversing it (i.e., taking that action), and the final node F is labeled with the known terminal state cost of ending up at that node (in this case, 3).
 Note then that for this terminal state, the value function \(V\) is equal to three; at first, this is the only state for which we know \(V\).

 We will use dynamic programming to find the optimal path.
-First, we must find \(V\) for each of the states D and E. Since each of these states has only one possible action we can take, this is easy; the value function for each state is equal to the cost of the (one) action we can take in that state, plus the value of the state we end up at (F).
+First, seeing which states can reach state F, we find that we can now compute \(V\) for each of the states D and E. Since each of these states has only one possible action we can take, this is easy; the value function for each state is equal to the cost of the (one) action we can take in that state, plus the value of the state we end up at (F).
 Now we can label the graph with the known values of \(V\) at states D and E, as well as highlight the optimal actions to take in states D and E (although there is only one action from each of those states in this case).

 Turning our attention to state C: if we choose to go to state D, we incur a cost of \(2 + V(D) = 2 + 8 = 10\), and if we choose to go to state E we incur a cost of \(3 + V(E) = 3 + 6 = 9\).
 Thus going to E is the optimal choice, and doing so we have \(V =9\) for state B.